Akademia Podlaska in Białystok

 Akademia Podlaska in Białystok (Akademia Podlaska w Białymstoku - Akademia Nauk Stosowanych) is a private institution of higher education in Białystok, Poland.
 It was founded in 1996 as the Non-State Higher School of Pedagogy (Niepaństwowa Wyższa Szkoła Pedagogiczna.
 It offers courses in pedagogy, psychology and internal security at bachelor and master's degree and also postgraduate studies.
-On 14 November 2023 it changed to is current name in accordance with the decision of the Minister of Education, Przemysław Czarnek.
+On 14 November 2023 it changed to its current name in accordance with the decision of the Minister of Education, Przemysław Czarnek.